-Current pupil numbers are indicating the school still has capacity to increase with plans to maximise pupils entering in reception.
-Indications this maybe lower than the 120 for the next two academic years due to local birth rate patterns.
-After that the plan continues to increase to the 120 in all year groups to work towards the maximum of 840 pupils.
+Current pupil numbers indicate the school still has capacity to increase with plans to maximise pupils entering reception.
+Indications are that this may be lower than the 120 for the next two academic years due to local birth rate patterns, but the school is still aiming for 4 form entry.
+Pupil numbers have grown since last year.
+The plan continues to increase to 120 in all year groups to work towards the maximum of 840 pupils.
 Staffing is managed accordingly and due to flexible contracts where appropriate this allows for the cost base to be managed against the funding expected to be received.
-This will be monitored through the next year as indications of pupil numbers are finalised.
+This will be monitored throughout the next year as indications of pupil numbers are finalised.